iz8dwf/zaccaria-2650-diag/readme.md

 Also this goes in the `8H` socket.
 It exercises the shell RAM and shell video generator (shell are the galaxian's bombs, these are generated as separate objects and are neither characters nor PVI's sprites).
+Press `Player 1` to change from a static pattern to a moving one.

+3) `diag_awshell`

+Same test as `diag_shell` but for the Astro War PCB that has different memory mapping.

 For further information,
 read the .asm files ;-)